mxagar/elastic_search_guide/elasticsearch_catalogue.md

 // able to process a text with HTML tags
 // and handle special characters
 // Note that we create it within an index: analyzer_test
-// In other words, it is created when creting the index.
+// In other words, it is created when creating the index.
 // It can be added later too, though, as shown below.
 PUT /analyzer_test
 {